 - Find an insurance provider who offers free monthly billing.
-If you prefer to pay your insurance in monthly installments, you may end up paying more because of financing fees charged by most insurance providers.
+If you prefer to pay your insurance in monthly instalments, you may end up paying more because of financing fees charged by most insurance providers.
 At Square One, we offer monthly payments without any financing fee or interest charges.

 How can I compare my premiums to other insurance providers?